Pediatrics CAQSign In and Register Now!

 Physician assistants seeking the Pediatrics CAQ must also first satisfy two basic pre-requisites: (1) current PA-C certification and (2) possession of a valid, unrestricted license to practice as a PA in at least one jurisdiction in the United States or its territories, or unrestricted privileges to practice as a PA for a government agency.
 (Note: If a PA holds licenses in multiple states, all of the licenses must be unrestricted.)
 The licensure prerequisite is addressed more fully here.

-In the six years preceding the date of application for the specialty exam, PAs must earn a minimum of 150 credits of Category 1 CME focused on pediatric practice with a minimum of 50 of those credits having been earned within the two years prior to the date of exam application.
-The 150 required CME credits must include completion of an Pediatric Advanced Life Support course or a Neonatal Resuscitation Program course.
-The same 150 credits may also be used for maintenance of the PA-C credential.
+In the six years preceding the date of application for the specialty exam, PAs must earn a minimum of 75 credits of Category 1 CME focused on pediatric practice with a minimum of 25 of those credits having been earned within the two years prior to the date of exam application.
+The same 75 credits may also be used for maintenance of the PA-C credential.

 PAs are encouraged to use their best judgment when determining whether individual CME activities are related to pediatrics, understanding that those hours may be subject to a CME auditing process.